dwp/govuk-casa/docs/hooks.md

 | `journey.prevalidate` / `journey.postvalidate` | Runs before & after data in `req.casa.journeyContext` is validated.
 If validation fails, a `req.casa.validationErrors` object will be present to hooks on `journey.postvalidate`.
 In this case, your hook should still call `next()` so the errors can be presented to the user. |
 | `journey.preredirect` | Runs before the user is redirected to the next waypoint in their journey |
 | `journey.prerender` | Runs before the a waypoint's page is rendered |

+See the [request lifecycle](docs/request-lifecycle.md) for more information on when these hooks are run.